benbaptist/minecraft-wrapper/documentation/events.rst

         Can be aborted by returning False.
 Can be modified before passing to server.  'chatmsg' accepts both raw string or a dictionary payload containing ["message"] item.

-:Event: "player.runCommand"

-    :Module: parse_sb.py *(client/parse_sb.py)*

-    :Description:
-        When a player runs a command.
-Do not use for registering commands.

-    :Payload:
-        :"player": playerobject()
-        :"command": slash command (or whatever is set in wrapper's config as the command cursor).
-        :"args": the remaining words/args

-    :Can be aborted/modified: Yes.
-Registered commands ARE already aborted since they do not get passed to the server.

-    :Comments:
-        Called AFTER player.rawMessage event (if rawMessage
-        does not reject it).
-However, rawMessage could have modified it before this point.

-        The best use of this event is a quick way to prevent a client from passing certain commands or command arguments to the server. rawMessage is better if you need something else (parsing or filtering chat, for example).

 :Event: "player.dig"